 In 2015 – 16 the Reserve team gained promotion to Anglian Combination Div 4.

-The present hierarchy of Dale Brown (chairman), and treasurer Tony Westwood and excellent wealth of experience in the committee are confident that the future looks good, but nothing is taken for granted.
+The present hierarchy of Dale Brown (chairman), and treasurer Mark Taylor and excellent wealth of experience in the committee are confident that the future looks good, but nothing is taken for granted.